Algebraic and geometric aspects of rational $\Gamma$-inner functions: Royal nodes and the royal polynomial

-\begin{proposition} Let $h$ be a rational $\gaminn$ function and let $R$ be the royal polynomial of $h$ as defined by equation \eqref{eq3.25}.
-Then $R$ is $2n$-symmetric and the zeros of $R$ that lie on $\t$ have even order. \end{proposition} \begin{proof} Clearly $D D^{\sim n}$ is 2$n$-symmetric.
+\begin{proposition} Let $h$ be a rational $\gaminn$ function of degree $n$ and let $R$ be the royal polynomial of $h$ as defined by equation \eqref{eq3.25}.
+Then $R$ is $2n$-symmetric and the zeros of $R$ that lie on $\t$ have either even or infinite order. \end{proposition} \begin{proof} Clearly $D D^{\sim n}$ is 2$n$-symmetric.
 Condition (ii) in Proposition \ref{prop2.20} implies that $E^2$ is $2n$-symmetric.
 Hence, $R$ is $2n$-symmetric.